Tile, Grout & Stone Cleaning Educational Content

 Moldy grout.
-Sealing your grout is important, but it is not a completely foolproof method of preventing mold and mildew from forming, especially if the grout experiences a lot of moisture.
-Be diligent about cleaning to avoid stains and mold growth.
+Sealing your grout isn’t a completely foolproof method of preventing mold and mildew growth.
+This is especially true if the grout gets wet often.
+Be diligent about cleaning grout in tiled showers and tub surrounds to avoid lasting stains and mold growth.

-Steam cleaning utilizes the steam from hot water to sanitize and remove dirt from the surface of tile and grout.
+Steam cleaning uses the steam from hot water to sanitize and remove dirt from the surface of tile and grout.
 A tile and grout cleaning expert will have the most effective, professional-grade equipment.

 Hot water extraction uses pressurized hot water to remove dirt and stains from tile and grout.
 The dirty water is then extracted with a vacuum mechanism.
 Hot water extraction works especially well for textured tile and heavily soiled grout.

-Topical sealers form a protective barrier on top of the tile’s surface.
-They are cheap to apply and provide a layer of armor that absorbs most of the damage that would otherwise afflict your tile.
-Topical sealers are typically softer than the material they are protecting and will require consistent reapplication or buffing to mask scratches and scuffs.
+Topical sealers form a barrier on tile to protect it from scratches, scuffs, and other damage.
+Topical sealers are typically softer than the material they are protecting.
+This means that they will need consistent reapplication or buffing to mask scratches and scuffs.

-Impregnating sealers, on the other hand, work beneath the tile’s surface, blocking its pores and making the tile much less absorbent.
-Most impregnators will not affect the appearance of the tile, and they usually last for several years before requiring reapplication.
+Impregnating sealers, on the other hand, work beneath the tile’s surface.
+They block the tile’s pores, which makes it much less absorbent.
+Most impregnators will not affect the appearance of the tile.
+They usually last for several years before requiring reapplication.